 CONCLUSION

 Helicobacter pylori's increasing antibiotic resistance presents a formidable challenge to standard eradication regimens, particularly those involving clarithromycin and metronidazole.
-Resistance mechanisms, including genetic mutations and biofilm formation, contribute to persistent infections, reduced treatment efficacy, and a heightened risk of complications such as peptic ulcers and gastric cancer.
+Resistance mechanisms, including genetic mutations and biofilm formation, contribute to persistent infections, reduced treatment efficacy, and a heightened risk of complications such as gastric ulcers and cancer.
 These factors necessitate a paradigm shift in H. pylori management, emphasizing precision medicine and innovative therapeutic strategies.
 This review underscores the importance of antibiotic susceptibility testing (AST) as a fundamental tool in optimizing treatment selection and improving patient outcomes.
 The implementation of AST-driven therapy allows for the selection of the most effective antibiotics, reducing treatment failure and minimizing unnecessary antibiotic exposure.
 Furthermore, adjunctive therapies such as probiotics and biofilm disruptors have demonstrated potential in enhancing eradication rates and mitigating the adverse effects associated with prolonged antibiotic use.
 The adoption of bismuth-based quadruple therapy in regions with high resistance rates also offers a promising alternative, particularly in cases where conventional triple therapy proves ineffective.
 A comprehensive approach that integrates AST, alternative treatment modalities, and patient adherence strategies is essential to overcoming the challenges posed by antibiotic resistance.
 Future research should focus on refining diagnostic tools, exploring novel therapeutic agents, and improving public health initiatives to curb the emergence of resistant H. pylori strains.
 By leveraging these strategies, the medical community can enhance treatment efficacy, reduce recurrence rates, and mitigate the long-term consequences of H. pylori-associated diseases.

 References